HELPING TEACHERS INSPIRE COMPASSION FOR ANIMALS, PEOPLE & THE ENVIRONMENT

 Choosing Animal-Themed Books

 Animals are ubiquitous in the lives of children.
 Many young people have pets, visit zoos, or observe squirrels or magpies in their communities.
 Children’s art, films, and books also heavily feature animals.
-This is likely, according to research, because children tend to have a natural affinity towards living things.
+According to research, this is likely because children tend to have a natural affinity towards living things.

-However, the messages that we send to children though these media are not always positive or accurate.
-For instance, many stories glorify the taming or taking in wildlife.
+However, the messages that we send to children through these media are not always positive or accurate.
+For instance, many stories glorify the taming or taking in of wildlife.
 In reality, these actions are problematic for both animals and people.
 People may become injured by wild animals, either physically, from scratches or bites, or through zoonotic disease infection.
 Animals can also suffer from inappropriate interactions with people.
-Bears that become habituated to campsites, usually from food or garbage left by humans can be killed as these bears become less fearful and present a danger to people.
-Furthermore, taking in wildlife is harmful to animals as most of us are not equipped to care for a wild species (and is in fact illegal without appropriate permitting in Alberta).
+For example, bears that become habituated to campsites, usually from food or garbage left by humans, can be killed as these bears become less fearful and present a danger to people.
+Furthermore, taking in wildlife is harmful to animals as most of us are not equipped to care for a wild species (and it is also illegal without appropriate permitting in Alberta).

 How are attitudes about animals portrayed?